soubirdutta/Football_TransferPrice/README.md

 ![](images/strong_correlation.jpg)

+<p></p>

 <p>...while some other factors had much lower correlation with transfer price:</p>

 ![](images/no_correlation.jpg)

 <p><b>PREDICTIVE MODEL</b></p>

 <p>Columns with little to no correlation with the transfer price of a player (such as his name and birth nation) were dropped from the dataset.
-A player's club was also initially dropped but including it led to a reduction in the RMSE of the results.
+A player's club name was also initially dropped but including it led to a reduction in the RMSE of the results.
 This is possibly due to players from more famous clubs commanding higher values, all other things being equal.
 As a result, the 98 different clubs in the dataset were bucketed into 4 tiers, based on their mean transfer value (though this probably leads to some leakage). </p>

 <p>Data was standardized using MinMax Scaler as there were some large values in some coloumns.
 A linear regression model from Python's SciKit Learn library, using a 60-40 test-train split, was then run on the dataset.
 A plot of actual vs predicted values showed linear indications, suggesting that transfer values can be approximated using a player's playing stats:</p>

 ![](images/accuracy_graph.jpg)

-<p>A plot of Test Values - Predicted Values also showed most values to be centred around a minimum level which is a good result:</p>
+<p>A plot of Test Values minus Predicted Values also showed most values to be centred around a minimum level which is a good result:</p>

 ![](images/accuracy_plot.jpg)

 <p>That said, the RMSE value was not satisfactory and some more feature engineering and column filtering is required to achieve a more accurate model.
 The explained variance score of 62% can be improved upon too.
-Specifically, the model did not perform well in predicting transfer values for high-value players as the predicted values were a fair bit different from the actuals, possibly due to the intangible factors mentioned earlier.
+Specifically, the model did not perform well in predicting transfer prices for high-value players, possibly due to the intangible factors mentioned earlier.
 However, for the most part transfer fees of a player using his playing stats can be predicted to some degree.</p>